 And he said, Go forth, and stand upon the mount before the LORD.
 And, behold, the LORD passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before the LORD; but the LORD was not in the wind: and after the wind an earthquake; but the LORD was not in the earthquake: and after the earthquake a fire; but the LORD was not in the fire: and after the fire a still small voice.
 [I Kings xix.11-13]

 Used as a conjunction from 1722.

 c.
 1200, "fact of being born;" mid-13c., "act of giving birth, a bringing forth by the mother, childbirth," sometimes in Middle English also "conception;" also "that which is born, offspring, child;" from a Scandinavian source such as Old Norse *byrðr (replacing cognate Old English gebyrd "birth, descent, race; offspring; nature; fate"), from Proto-Germanic *gaburthis (source also of Old Frisian berd, Old Saxon giburd, Dutch geboorte, Old High German giburt, German geburt, Gothic gabaurþs), from PIE *bhrto past participle of root *bher- (1) "to carry; to bear children" (compare bear (v.)).

-Suffix -th is for "process" (as in bath, death).
-Meaning "condition into which a person is born, lineage, descent" is from c.
-1200 (also in the Old English word).
+The Germanic suffix -th is for "process" (as in bath, death).
+The meaning "condition into which a person is born, lineage, descent" is attested from c.
+1200 (it was also in the Old English word).
 In reference to non-living things, "any coming into existence" is from 1610s.
 Birth control is from 1914; birth certificate is from 1842.

 updated on November 30, 2013